So Ji-sub: Early life

-So Ji-sub was born on November 4, 1977, in Incheon.
-Self-described as introverted and insecure in his childhood and teenage years, So trained to become a professional swimmer for 11 years and bagged the bronze medal at the Korean National Games.
+So Ji-sub was born on November 4, 1977, in Seoul, South Korea and moved to Incheon when he was in his third year of elementary school.
+Self-described as introverted and insecure in his childhood and teenage years, So trained to become a professional swimmer for eleven years and got the bronze medal at the Korean National Games.
 His parents divorced at a young age.
 He has one older sister who lives in Australia.

 He tried out modeling simply because he wanted to pose alongside hip-hop artist Kim Sung-jae, who was the celebrity face for a clothing brand at the time.
 "I was never really interested in becoming a celebrity," So said.
 "My life was all about swimming and hip-hop music.
 I did modeling because I wanted to see Kim and also because it was the best way to earn good easy money."

 Career

 Acting

 So was chosen as a model for jeans brand 292513=STORM in 1995, then made his acting debut in the sitcom Three Guys and Three Girls and the television drama Model.
 But whereas fellow 292513=STORM model Song Seung-heon quickly rose to stardom, So had difficulty raising his profile.
 He appeared in small roles on television throughout the late 1990s and early 2000s, and started to gain popularity when he was cast as the male second lead in Glass Slippers in 2002.
 He played his first lead role in the time travel historical drama Thousand Years of Love.